jinxedbuffer/cfkit/README.md

 ## Usage

-Once installed, you can use the cf command in your terminal.
+Once installed, you can use the `cf` command in your terminal.
 Here's an overview of how to use the available commands:

-### 1. Display Available Commands
+### Help

 To see the available commands, run: